jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 * [[more:like:this|etc.]]
 ```

-Map from the following dokuwiki structure:
-The root document:
-- H1:
+In the destination page:
-  - The first H1 opens the *main matter*.
-The text of header is ignored.
+- H1 opens a *chapter*, *section*, *subsection*, etc depending on the level of heading in the referring page where the link is
+placed.
+Text of header is used as title of the heading.
-  - The second H1 opens the *appendix*
+- H1 never opens a level higher than *chapter*.
-  - The third and next H1 are considered chapters in the appendix.
+- Lower header levels open a lower level headings.
-- H2: Opens a *part*.
-The text of header is placed as title of the part.
-Also, H2 following the third or next H1 are considered chapters in the appendix.- H3: Opens a *chapter*.
-The text of header is placed as title of the chapter.- H4: Opens a *section*.
-The text of header is placed as title of the section.- H5: Opens a *subsection*.
-The text of header is placed as title of the part.- Unordered list item starting with a link, includes the destination page, using the current level of heading as the base level.
+- Unordered list item starting with a link, includes the destination page, using the current level of heading as the base level.
-In the destination page:- The H1 opens a *chapter*, *section*, *subsection*, etc depending on the level of heading in the referring page.
-Text of header is used as title of the heading.- The H1 never opens a level higher than *chapter*.- Lower header levels open a lower level headings.- Unordered list item starting with a link, includes the destination page, using the current level of heading as the base level.

 ## Cross-reference / linking two pages